M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/index.md

 ## Platform Targeting

-Whilst User Interface Extensibility Framework applications typically target the M-Files Desktop client, since M-Files 11.2.4320.49 it has been possible to additionally target the M-Files Web Access.
+Whilst User Interface Extensibility Framework applications typically target the M-Files Desktop client, since M-Files 11.2.4320.49 it has been possible to additionally target the M-Files Classic Web.
 More information can be found on the <a href="Platform-Targeting">Platform Targeting page</a>.

-The version of the User Interface Extensibility Framework that is available in the M-Files Web Access is <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#UIExtSupportInMFilesWeb.html">a subset of that available in the Desktop client</a>.
+The version of the User Interface Extensibility Framework that is available in the M-Files Classic Web is <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#UIExtSupportInMFilesWeb.html">a subset of that available in the Desktop client</a>.
 Additionally, <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">M-Files API support is limited</a>.
 {:.note}

 ## Deployment